kelliestudebaker/Cat-Run-Jump/README.md

 - [License](#license)

 ### Installation Instructions
+#### Installing the project
+*Required software: Unity Hub and Unity ver.
+2021.3.15f1*
+1. On GitHub, click the green "<> Code" button.
+2. Click "Download ZIP".
+3. Extract the files from the ZIP folder.
+4. In Unity Hub, click on "Add".
+5. Navigate to the folder "Cat-Run-Jump-main".
+Click on the folder named "src".
+Click "Open".
+6. The project will open in Unity automatically.
-#### Test
+#### Installing the game

 ### Play Online
-The game can also be played online through this link: [Cat, Run, Jump on itch.io](https://kelliestudebaker.itch.io/cat-run-jump)
+The game can be played online through this link: [Cat, Run, Jump on itch.io](https://kelliestudebaker.itch.io/cat-run-jump)

 ### How to Play
 1. The game is controlled entirely through the keyboard.
 Use the up and down arrow keys to scroll through the menu options, and press enter to select.